 In this article, we demonstrate multiple methods to make a cumulative distribution graph in Excel.

-3 Easy Ways to Make a Cumulative Distribution Graph in Excel
+How to Make a Cumulative Distribution Graph in Excel: 3 Easy Ways

 There is no special graph known as the Cumulative Distribution Graph.
 The cumulative distribution of certain data and inserting a typical graph of them is referred to as the Cumulative Distribution Graph.
 So, the main theme is how users find the Cumulative Distribution of their data.
 Here, we will discuss the 3 most common approaches to finding the cumulative distribution and, thereafter, inserting its graph.
 Follow any of these methods to make a cumulative distribution graph in Excel.